skolai/Recommender-Systems-Intro-Sber-2022/README.md

 # Recommender-Systems-Intro-Sber-2022
-Introduction to Recommender Systems - course for Sber engineers and analysts
+This repository contains learning materials for the "Introduction to Recommender Systems" course for Sber engineers and analysts.